namespace fty = senf::console::factory; dir.add("name", fty::Command(callback));

 namespace fty = senf::console::factory; int fun4(int value) { return value; } senf::console::root() .add("test8", fty::Command<bool (bool)>(&fun4));

 Here, the type signature passed to fty::Command is different from the real type signature but it is compatible, the conversion is handled automatically.
-Since the console library now sees the argument and return value of type bool
+Since the console library now sees the argument and return value of type bool, the values will be parsed and formatted as boolean values.

 struct Coordinate { Coordinate() : x(0), y(0) {} Coordinate(int x_, int y_) : x(x_), y(y_) {} int x, y; } void senf_console_parse_argument(senf::console::ParseCommandInfo::TokensRange const & tokens, Coordinate & out) { senf::console::CheckedArgumentIteratorWrapper arg (tokens); senf::console::parse( *(arg++), out.x ); senf::console::parse( *(arg++), out.y ); } void senf_console_format_value(Coordinate const & value, std::ostream & os) { os << '(' << value.x << ' ' << value.y << ')'; }